How in the world do we pick one book each year?

 Fiction and nonfiction works are considered.
 Nominations must be readily available and published in paperback to proceed in the evaluation process.
 We are looking for books that will stimulate community-wide lively discussion and with themes that will inspire broader programming.
 When making a nomination please consider text complexity, accessibility and appeal to a wide audience.
 Don't forget that the selection is going to have to be engaging enough to win a community-wide vote!

 We usually wind up with about 150 nominated titles.
 The Selection Advisory Group (SAG) then endeavors to read through the lot of them!
-We're a group of avid readers, and we spend the summer reading and discussing the suggested titles.
+We're a group of avid readers, and we spend the summer, fall and winter reading and discussing the suggested titles.
 It's a fun job if you love to read, and we're always looking for new members.
 We don't all read every choice, but we do get enough input to foster lively dialogue and debate.
 Email me at email@example.com if you are interested in joining us.

-In early November, we will announce the winner — the book that will be the source of our programming through April.
+On September 15th, we will announce the winner — the book that will be the source of our programming through April.
 Get ready for a great Saratoga Reads season, and be sure to participate in every stage of this dynamic community-wide program.

 Coordinator, Selection Advisory Group